 Sand Chang, PhD on Gender Diversity in Clinical Practice

-Sand Chang, PhD is a Chinese American genderfluid/nonbinary/femme psychologist, trainer, and current Clinical Director at Octave Health Group in San Francisco.
-They will be presenting Do No Harm: Centering Trans and Nonbinary Experiences in Body Positive Movements and Eating Disorder Treatment at the upcoming Columbia River Eating Disorder Network Conference at Lewis & Clark College on April 25th.
+Sand Chang, PhD is a Chinese American genderfluid/nonbinary/femme psychologist, gender therapist/specialist, and trainer living in Oakland, California.
+They will be presenting Do No Harm: Centering Trans and Nonbinary Experiences in Body Positive Movements and Eating Disorder Treatment at the upcoming Columbia River Eating Disorder Network Conference on April 23rd-24th.

 We spoke with Sand about how they got started in this work, why confronting personal biases is important for all practitioners, and what areas of improvement are needed in the field.